pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 ### Stop the cluster

 When you are finished, you can stop the cluster by running the following command.
-Stopping will retain the configuration and state of the cluster (namespaces, deployments, and so on) that will be recovered when starting the cluster again.
+Stopping retains the configuration and state of the cluster (namespaces, deployments, and so on) that will be restored when starting the cluster again.

 ```sh
 minikube stop